- Rational Approaches to Healing

 - Towel lightly and spray your wet hands with Nature’s Fresh (#9834-7) and rub it onto your skin.
 Nature’s Fresh contains natural plant enzymes and a natural surfactant (water wetter) which help dissolve surface gunk.
 Consider it as an after-shower body splash each week.
 Watch it even the skin tone and notice how your skin begins to feel like living tissue instead of dead rawhide.

 - Applying healing topicals.
 Before you apply ANYTHING to your skin, taste it first.
 This is a good rule.
 If you won’t put it in your mouth, DO NOT put it on your skin – even if it says ‘natural’.
-If you won’t eat it, it isn’t ‘natural’ enough.
+If you won’t swallow it, it isn’t ‘natural’ enough.
 Our skin is a semi-permeable membrane through which things are absorbed into the blood just like food (see 1. above).
 So the contents of our make-up, sunscreen and creams find their way into our blood stream.
 Worse yet, some of these leave insoluble residues or accumulate in the keratin layer and then are baked by the sun and impair our skin’s self-regulating ability to cool itself in the sun creating conditions for a cancerous process.
 Don’t do it.
 The sun, in moderation, is very therapeutic to healthy skin.
 Check out a recipe for natural sunscreen you could eat, IF you feel you need something.

 As with any other organ or function that I have discussed on this website, you want to NOURISH your skin.